pilkonimo/Citynthesizer/README.md

 Specify the name of the desired HDRI under sky_HDRI in [./setup.py](setup.py).

 ##### Car Models
-To fully function at least one carmodel has to be provided, to do this see [Adding a Carmodel](#Adding-Models-of-Cars).
+To fully function at least one carmodel has to be provided, to do this see [Adding Models of Cars](#Adding-Models-of-Cars).
 ## Usage
 Define the parameters of the desired city in [./setup.py](setup.py).
 Run [./setup.py](setup.py) on [./standard.blend](standard.blend) with
 ```shell